EricDallAgnol/value-at-risk-calculation/README.md

 --------
 ## CSV File

-The CSV file expected by the Application should contain the following informations : AsOfDate, TradeId, PnL Vector
+The CSV file expected by the Application should contain the following information : AsOfDate, TradeId, PnL Vector
 > ⚠️Note: the header fields name don't matter but the order does !

 Here is an example :